 - Piece of white or colored construction paper

-5. Color and glue the camel’s head onto the end of the envelope and the feet under the envelope.
+- Glue the camel’s head onto the end of the envelope and the feet under the bottom of the envelope.